top of page

 • Course Description

 United States history is best studied in the context of the greater world in which it resides.
-While history doesn't repeat itself, it does rhyme and we can learn to see themes that cross across centuries and millennia and apply those to current World situations.
+While history doesn't repeat itself, it does rhyme.
+We can learn to see themes that cross across centuries and millennia and apply those to current world situations.

-Some of the events covered include the Victorian Era; North versus South; Before the Great War; World War 1; Between the Wars; World War II; The Cold War; and Wars in the Middle East.
+Some of the events covered include the Victorian Era, North versus South, before the Great War, World War 1, World War II, The Cold War, and wars in the Middle East.

-While this class can stand alone, there is an overall goal for all history students.
-In taking all four years of history, students will have an overall understanding of human history from the beginning through the year 2000.
-Understanding history includes understanding different perspectives, motivations, biases, even location.
-Students will learn to sift primary and secondary sources, determine a viewpoint that is consistent with known understanding of events, grasp the subject in order to participate in intelligent discussions, and understand this subject across multiple contexts including literature, philosophy, natural sciences, and even our common culture/literacy.
+While this class can entirely stand alone, there is an overall goal for all history students.
+In taking all four years of history, students will have an overall understanding of human history from the beginning to the year 2000, knowing all people are subject to the human condition and God is moving whether we see Him or not.
+Understanding history includes understanding different perspectives, motivations, biases, and even locations; being able to sift primary and secondary sources to determine a viewpoint consistent with the known understanding of events; and having a grasp on the subject to discuss intelligently and understand this subject in multiple contexts.
+Students will have a grasp on the subject to discuss intelligently and understand this subject in multiple contexts including literature, philosophy, natural sciences, and even our common culture/literacy. (as defined by E.D.
+Hirsch, Jr.)

 • Classwork / Homework

 Students will engage in presentations/lectures, learn note taking, class discussion, independent study, classical literature, original texts, memorization, and even food, to use the past as a lens to understand our current world.
-Students will print homework assignments from our Google classroom to complete weekly assignments.
-Each student will also keep a binder of all notes, maps, homework, timeline, handouts, for a final grade.
+Students will print homework assignments from Google Classroom to complete weekly assignments.
+Each student will also keep a binder of all notes, maps, homework, timeline, and handouts, for a final grade.

-To aid your Student in the above task, it is imperative you have a working printer as there will be documents that must be printed each week and brought to class.
+To aid your student in the above task, you must have a working printer as there will be documents that must be printed each week and brought to class.
 The instructor will provide certain handouts, maps, exams, and class activities, and students will be required to print some pages at home.

 Approximate homework: 2+ hours